amare1990/ethioMart/README.md

 - Data Summary:
     Summarize statistical descriptive statistics for both numerical features and object type features too.

-- Preprocessing data, removing emojis, spaces, and so on Run /open the jupyter notebook named `data_preprocessor.ipynb` to to view the dat
+- Preprocessing data, removing emojis, spaces, and so on Run /open the jupyter notebook named `data_preprocessor.ipynb` to view the dat

 ### Labeling the Message
 - The main functionality is implemented in `labeling_CoNLL.py` module.`labeler_CoNLL.ipynb` is the notebook you will open to save and view the labeled data.

+### Fine-tuning tokenization and Labeling
+- It is implemented in `fine_tuning_NER.py` module.
+The module autotokenize and label and is implemented using classes and modules from transformers using hugging face api.
+To pipeline the many processes in this module, `fine_tuning_ner_pipeliner.py` is add.
+You will open the `fine_tunining_ner_pipeliner.ipynb` jupyter notebook to run and view results.

+### Model Comparison and Selection.
+This module compares the three NER pretrained models: `'xlm-roberta-base', 'distilbert-base-multilingual-cased', 'bert-base-multilingual-cased'`.
+It uses data from the tokenized data in the fine-tuning module.
+It is implemented in `model_comparison_selection.py` module.
+The module compares the fine-tuned models by accuracy, training speed and testing/evaluating speed.
+You can run the notebook, `model_comparator_selector.ipynb` notebook to compare and run the fine-tuned models with regard to correctly labeling tokens.

+### Model Interpretability and Explainability
+This module is created to interpret the fine-tuned models usinh shap and lime model interpretability modules.
+It is implemented in `model_interpretability_explainability.py` module.
+This module also analyses difficult cases and provides reports for each fine-tuned models.
+It uses and loads models that are already saved during model comparison and selection process.
+It also uses the tokenized data from the model compariosn process.
+You can run the `model_interpretor_explainer.ipynb` notebook to view the analysis of model interpretability and reports.

 ### Future Works
-- Refining labeling of product ames, prices and locations
+- Refining labeling of product names, prices and locations
-- Refining labeling using pretrained NLP algorithms
+- Refining labeling using pretrained NER algorithms
-- Training the model
-- Interpret models developed

 > #### You can gain more insights by running the jupter notebook and view plots.